mucommander/mucommander/README.md

 ./gradlew clean run
 ```

+You can also run directly from within you IDE by executing gradlew `run` task.

 ### How to Debug
-In order to debug muCommander, you first need to configure a port using an environment variable named `DEBUG`.
+In order to debug muCommander, you need to add `-Pdebug=5005` while running muComander.
+To control whether you want suspend JVM or not, please use `-Psuspend=n|y` parameter.
 Example of running muCommander in debug mode:
 ```
-export DEBUG=5005
-./gradlew run
+./gradlew run -Pdebug=5005 -Psuspend=y
 ```
 Then, you can run a debugger that connects to this port using your favorite IDE (see [an example for doing this with IntelliJ](https://github.com/mucommander/mucommander/wiki/Debug-from-IntelliJ)).